ibizaman/selfhostblocks/demo/homeassistant/README.md

 ### Deploy with nixos-rebuild {#demo-homeassistant-deploy-nixosrebuild}

-Assuming your current working directory is the one where this Readme file is located, the one-liner command which builds and starts the VM configured to run Self Host Blocks' Nextcloud is:
+Assuming your current working directory is the one where this Readme file is located, the one-liner command which builds and starts the VM configured to run Self Host Blocks' Home-Assistant is:

 ```nix
 rm nixos.qcow2; \